-Also, please call everyday. this may sound unnecessary, but it means we know people are safe, and again, helps us with our planning.
+Also, please call everyday to keep us informed.
+This may sound unnecessary, but it means we know people are safe, and again, helps us with our planning.

 Do not call us asking for advice.
 We are a school!
 We are not medically trained and also do not have the authority to guide you.
 It is your decision as a parent.

 In the event of a closure - either class bubble or whole school - please look on Parenthub and your class pages for guidance and learning activities.